Disordered Supersolids in the Extended Bose-Hubbard Model: Introduction

 \section{Introduction}

 A superfluid and a solid can, in principle, coexist in the same place at the same time.
-This unique state of matter, a supersolid, has not been conclusively identified in the laboratory to date even though it was proposed more than 45 years ago in the context of superfluid $^{4}$He \cite{chester:1970,boninsegni:2012}. $^{4}$He experiments discussing possible observation of a supersolid have remained controversial \cite{kim:2004,kim:2012}.
+This unique state of matter, a supersolid, has attracted numerous research efforts since it was proposed more than 45 years ago in the context of superfluid $^{4}$He \cite{chester:1970,boninsegni:2012}. $^{4}$He experiments suggesting possible observation of a supersolid have remained controversial \cite{kim:2004,kim:2012}.

 Lattice models of supersolids (the extended Bose-Hubbard model \cite{matsubara:1956} in particular) were used to study the critical properties of the supersolid phase of $^{4}$He \cite{matsuda:1970,liu:1972}.
-But subsequent work showed that these lattice models capture the essential properties of many other physical systems, including ultracold atoms and molecules in optical lattices \cite{goral:2002,buchler:2003,scarola:2005a,scarola:2006,bloch:2008,baier:2015}, josephson junction arrays \cite{vanOtterlo:1995,roddick:1995}, and narrow-band superconductors \cite{micnas:1990}.
+But subsequent work showed that these lattice models capture the essential properties of many other physical systems, including ultracold atoms and molecules in optical lattices \cite{goral:2002,buchler:2003,scarola:2005a,scarola:2006,bloch:2008,baier:2016}, Josephson junction arrays \cite{vanOtterlo:1995,roddick:1995}, and narrow-band superconductors \cite{micnas:1990}.
 The latter connection can be made rigorous via a direct mapping between local Cooper pairs and bosons.
 The supersolid of bosons in this case maps to coexisting superconducting and charge density wave order which has been of interest in a variety of compounds, e.g., $\text{BaBiO}_{3}$ doped with K or Pb \cite{blanton:1993}.

+Experiments with ultracold atoms offer an excellent opportunity to observe supersolids.
+These systems are clean and parameters can be tuned to maximize the strength of a supersolid if one is predicted to exist.
+Different routes to observing a lattice supersolid have been explored \cite{goral:2002,buchler:2003,scarola:2005a,scarola:2006,bloch:2008,baier:2016}.
+The key to supersolidity is coexisting order which is, in turn, derived from coexisting diagonal and off-diagonal long-range order in the density matrix.
+Along these lines measurements in three dimensions (3D) consistent with coexisting order have been made with ultracold atoms in cavities mediating long-range interactions \cite{baumann:2010,mottl:2012,leonard:2017} and synthetic spin-orbit interactions \cite{li:2017} therefore offering new evidence for supersolids in a controlled and pristine environment.